Relintai/pandemonium_engine_docs/engine_development/cpp/common_engine_methods_and_macros.md

 Internationalize a string
 -------------------------

-There are two types of internationalization in Godot's codebase:
+There are two types of internationalization in Pandemonium's codebase:

 - `TTR()`: **Editor ("tools") translations** will only be processed in the editor.
 If a user uses the same text in one of their projects, it won't be